Rsge/GreaterGood-CTG-AutoClicker/README.md

 It starts at the top left and works through the complete list to the bottom right, leaving out the external links besides the main *GreaterGood* sites.

-The *click*-action is used on the buttons after the page loads plus a random delay, so they should be correctly counted as clicked, if they don't do an isTrusted check somewhere.
+The `click()` method is used on the buttons after the page loads plus a random delay, so they should be correctly counted as clicked, if they don't do an `isTrusted` check somewhere.

 Don't forget to **disable your ad blocker** for the site, so ads can get loaded and as such revenue be made.